YoungL-SC/WX_prometheus/README.md

 ```

-These configurations are setted for blockchain's connections;
+These configurations are set for blockchain's connections;

 3. Open file ./middle/src/main/java/com/wxbc/middle/utils/CommonConst.java

-change these configurations to your own
+change these configurations to the AWS environment as well

 ```java